-The station that follows Seahill is Helen’s Bay, designed by Benjamin Ferrey in the Scottish Baronial style in1l863 for Lord Dufferin, over whose land the line was built.
+The station that follows Seahill is Helen’s Bay, designed by Benjamin Ferrey in the Scottish Baronial style in 1863 for Lord Dufferin, over whose land the line was built.
 The family had their own private waiting room and entrance.

 At one time the station was used as a restaurant and several attempts have been made to revive it as such.
 Walk down from the station and you come to a wide beach, effectively part of the Crawfordsburn Country Park (there is no longer a Crawfordsburn Station).

 Carnalea Station is a perfect example of a major commercial company (Northern Ireland Railways/Translink) and local residents working together.
+Almost all the line’s stations boast colourful murals, usually painted by local school children.
 With the support of the Carnalea Residents Association the station was refurbished in 2005.
 The station is an ideal stopping-off point to explore the North Down Coastal Path that skirts Belfast Lough from Holywood to Bangor, parts of which can be seen to the left.